-8.1.
-Working Group on Stock Assessment and Methods
+8.1 Working Group on Stock Assessment Methods

-The Working Group on Stock Assessment and Methods made several important recommendations including the following:
+The Working Group on Stock Assessment Methods made several important recommendations including the following:

-8.1.1.
-Standardized Executive Summary Table Format
+8.1.1 Standardized Executive Summary table format

-The Methods Working Group developed and proposed a standardized format for the executive summary table (Appendix 1, Working Group Methods and Assessment report).
+The Methods Working Group developed and proposed a standardized format for the executive summary table (Appendix 1, Report of the Working Group on Assessment Methods) (Anon.
+2010a).
 This table was presented to the Sub-Committee.
-The Sub-Committee agreed that was of potential value, and recommended that this table be presented to the Species Group rapporteurs for approval at the SCRS officers meeting before the 2010 ICCAT Plenary Session.
+The Sub-Committee agreed that was of potential value, and recommended that this table be presented to the Species Group rapporteurs for approval at the SCRS officers meeting before the 2010 ICCAT plenary session.

-8.1.2.
-Model analyses, assumptions and duplicability
+8.1.2 Model analyses, assumptions and duplicability